uit-no/hpc-doc/applications/chemistry/Gaussian/firsttime_gaussian.rst

 Also note that there are no mentioning of Linda and shared memory cores.
 This is addressed here:** :ref:`gaussian_on_stallo`

-You can also download the input file here: :download:`Caffeine-input<../files/caffeine.com>`
+You can also download the input file here: :download:`Caffeine-input<caffeine.com>`

 Gaussian runscript example
 --------------------------

-.. include:: ../files/job_gaussian.sh
+.. include:: job_gaussian.sh
    :literal:

 **NB: Note that there has been a change in how the local IB adaption wrapper has been set up.
 Read the comments in the run script example!**

-You can also download the runscript here: :download:`Gaussian run script<../files/job_gaussian.sh>`
+You can also download the runscript here: :download:`Gaussian run script<job_gaussian.sh>`

 The runscript example and the input file are also on Stallo